 MDSC must reroute IP traffic before the events takes place.
 It should be possible to lock IP traffic to the protection route until the maintenance event is finished, unless a fault occurs on such path.

-Router port failure
+Router Port Failure

 The focus is on client-side protection scheme between IP router and reconfigurable ROADM.
 Scenario here is to define only one port in the routers and in the ROADM muxponder board at both ends as back-up ports to recover any other port failure on client-side of the ROADM (either on router port side or on muxponder side or on the link between them).
 When client-side port failure occurs, alarms are raised to MDSC by IP-PNC and O-PNC (port status down, LOS etc.).
 MDSC checks with OP-PNC(s) that there is no optical failure in the optical layer.